In Memory

 He was the kindest, gentlest man who always thought of others before himself.
 He was loyal and cared deeply about his family, and took the time to really get to know his children and grandchildren.
 He was very intellectual, loved music, especially opera, and was passionate about nature and the outdoors.
 He had a great sense of humor and would often react to something amusing with his sly grin, a twinkle in his eye and a chuckle.
 He enjoyed learning new things and was an avid reader.
 He loved poetry reading and wasn't attracted to fluff.
 He wrote poetry himself and took creative writing classes to improve his craft.
 Later in his life, he learned to play classical piano.

 Born in 1924 in San Jose.
 Graduate of U of C Berkeley, Editor of Daily Californian.
+I now have the clarinet he played when he was in high school and college.
 After graduation he became a high school teacher, but decided that wasn’t his calling, so he became a newspaper reporter (San Jose Mercury-News), then the editor of The East Bay Labor Journal in Oakland, CA. He then worked for the U.S. Department of Labor for over 25 years in the information office.
 Forever a loyal Democrat, he was always involved in politics.
 He was an early advocate of women's rights, abortion and civil rights, way before it was fashionable.

 His immediate survivors are second wife Penelope, brothers Waldo Williams and Edwin Williams, children Martha (Leo), David, Bruce (Mary), Laura, Sarah (David), Amy (Sandy) and Tom (Jill), step-children David, Tiggy and Polly & first wife Aileen.
 He had numerous grandchildren and several great grandchildren.